 THE TIPLINE IS STANDING BY Indoor petting zoo opening up in one of those abandoned Sears stores?
-To cover this city properly, Swamplot needs your tips.
+To cover this city well, Swamplot needs your tips.
 So if you see something interesting going on in your neighborhood, let us know!
 Taken some nice pics around town, send them to our Flickr group.
 If you’ve uploaded a video to YouTube you think we might be interested in, send us a link.
 While you’re at it, be sure to like us on Facebook, follow us on Twitter, and sign up to be on Swamplot’s email list.

 COMMENT OF THE DAY: THE MORE WEST HOUSTON FLOODS, THE MORE IT STAYS THE SAME “Why does it matter?
 Even after the flood, I am okay with them building there on private land.
 Flood risk is just one of a million things that you should look at when buying a home.
 Heck, even knowing what we know now, I might still buy there in the right situation.
 If I was looking to buy a home in that general area, and the only way I can get one is to build one on the far back end of the reservoir, I would still do it today.
 Even after we calibrate the models to include the recent rainfall events, we will still find that this is an outlier.”
 [Rex, commenting on How It Came To Pass That Hundreds of Families Purchased Homes Inside Houston’s Reservoirs; previously on Swamplot] Map of subdivisions in or along the edge of the Addicks and Barker reservoirs: ProPublica